-If you get an Australian pension, Centrelink will pay it to you.
-Payments are usually made into your nominated bank account every two weeks if you live in Australia, or by four weekly USD cheque if you live in Italy.
+If you get an Australian pension, the Department of Human Services will pay it to you.
+Payments are usually made into your nominated bank account every 2 weeks if you live in Australia, or every 4 weeks by Euro if you live in Italy.

 People who get a pension from both countries, will get two separate payments - one from Australia and one from Italy.